futuring-architectures/futuring-architectures.github.io/index.md

 ## Getting Acquainted

-📖 Take a few minutes to read up on the [Framework]{:.heading.flip-title}, the components it provides and the process of applying these.
+📖 Take a few minutes to read up on the [Framework]{:.heading.flip-title}, the toolkits it provides and the process of applying these.
-You can also dive into the action right away and pick up on one of the components directly:
+You can also dive into the action right away and pick up on one of the toolkits directly:

 * [Reveal]{:.heading.flip-title} --- the ecosystem to design for
-* [Position]{:.heading.flip-title} --- your organisation in its ecosystem
+* [Position]{:.heading.flip-title} --- your platform in its ecosystem
 * [Organise]{:.heading.flip-title} --- the minimum viable platform experience
 {:.related-posts.faded}